Application Rules

 Select the type of token to pass to the target Application Group.
 You can select from:

-• Passive (no change): Doesn't make any change to the user's token.
+• Passive (no change): No changes are made to the token.
 This is essentially an audit feature.

 • Enforce User's default rights: Removes all rights and uses the user's default token.
 Windows UAC always tries to add administration rights to the token being used so if the user clicks on an application that triggers UAC, the user cannot progress past the UAC prompt.